yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 - Specify an `AppSpec` file
 - Deploy

+When creating Deployment Group in CodeDeploy, user can select targets via Tags and Lists.
+The target can be any combination of:
+- EC2 Auto Scaling Group
+- EC2 Instances
+- On-premises Instances

 AWS CodeDeploy offers two ways to perform blue/green deployments:

 1. AWS CodeDeploy makes a copy of an Auto Scaling group.
 It, in turn, provisions new Amazon EC2 instances, deploys the application to these new instances, and then redirects traffic to the newly deployed code.
 2. You use instance tags or an Auto Scaling group to select the instances that will be used for the green environment.
 AWS CodeDeploy then deploys the code to the tagged instances.

 - Blue/Green with Lambda: